IBM-Cloud/docs-services/services/DreamFace/index.md

 DreamFace applications are:

 * modular built from a composition of user interface and data access components
-* cloud-native and :term:`multi-tenant` right out of the box
+* cloud-native and multi-tenant right out of the box
-* multi-platform by nature, the underlying :term:`UI` is based on Angular Material
+* multi-platform by nature, the underlying UI is based on Angular Material
 * based on best of breed, open-source technologies that are the foundation of the internet applications today
 * are architected to scale
 * open-source, open and extensible